If you own a house with a lawn in Florida or are planning to buy one, this post is for you!

 - Test your soil’s pH level.
 The best pH is between 6 and 7.5.
 Anything above this number and you will need compost.
 Anything lower and you’ll need to add lime to your soil.

-- Prepare your soil before planting grass by removing weeds, dead grass, and large rocks (but know that some weeds are as beautiful as they are useful so you may want to keep some)
+- Prepare your soil before planting grass by removing dead grass, large rocks, and weeds (but know that some weeds are beautiful and useful so you may want to keep some).

 - Apply fertilizer in a smaller amount if there’s a water supply near the turf, as you risk contaminating it.